sisinflab/iir2021/cfp.md

 Submission will be through Easychair at [https://easychair.org/conferences/?conf=iir2021](https://easychair.org/conferences/?conf=iir2021).

+**A Special Prize will be awarded to the Best Papers selected by the Steering Committee of IIR.**

 ## Important Dates
 * **Submission website opens**: May 10, 2021
 * **Submission deadline**: June 18, 2021